AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 **Cocoa Origin and Chocolate companies Dashboard**
 <img width="929" height="509" alt="Screenshot (700)" src="https://github.com/user-attachments/assets/5eefb183-7551-4bb7-8d07-98838c76ef1c" />
-Key Analysis
+The cacao analysis reveals notable trends in the artisan chocolate market based on ratings, bean origins, and cocoa content:

-Top Performing Makers
+Top-Performing Makers

-Soma leads significantly with 47 top-rated bars, far ahead of competitors like Bonnat (27) and Fresco (26).

-French and North American brands dominate the highest-rated categories.
+Soma leads the market with 47 highly rated chocolate bars, followed by Bonnat, Fresco, and Pralus.
+Overall, French and North American brands dominate the top-tier ratings.

-Overall Quality Levels
+Overall Quality and Cocoa Content

-Average cocoa content: ~72% (aligning with dark chocolate preference).

-Average rating across all makers: ~3.38 on a 1–5 scale, indicating generally favorable quality but room for differentiation.
+The average rating across all brands stands at 3.38 (on a 1–5 scale), reflecting generally favorable quality levels.
+The average cocoa content is approximately 72%, aligning with the popularity of dark chocolate in the premium market.

 Bean Type Insights

-Forastero (Nacional) beans score the highest (3.3), followed by Trinitario (3.2) and Criollo (3.2).

-Forastero (Arriba) shows lower ratings (2.8), suggesting potential quality or taste perception issues.
+Chocolate made from Forastero (Nacional) beans achieved the highest average rating (3.3), while Forastero (Arriba) beans performed lowest at 2.8.
+This suggests that bean type plays a significant role in perceived quality.

-Cocoa Content vs. Rating
+Cocoa Content and Ratings Relationship

-Ratings remain relatively stable (3.0–3.3) across cocoa levels from 65% to 85%.

-This indicates cocoa percentage alone doesn’t strongly influence quality perception; other factors like bean type or processing quality likely matter more.
+Ratings remain relatively stable (3.0–3.3) across cocoa content ranges (65%–85%), indicating that cocoa percentage alone is not a strong driver of perceived quality.
+Other factors, such as sourcing, roasting, and processing, likely have a greater influence.

 Geographic Trends

-Companies from France, the U.S., and Canada consistently feature in the top tier.
+Companies from France, the United States, and Canada consistently outperform others, highlighting regions with strong expertise and brand reputation in the artisan chocolate market.

-European makers generally edge slightly higher in average ratings compared to others.

 **Cocoa Quality Overview**
 <img width="960" height="519" alt="Screenshot (701)" src="https://github.com/user-attachments/assets/054fe982-823e-4430-9042-88e1fa9bbe03" />

 Key Analysis
-1. Overall Performance
+Overall Performance

-Total Chocolate Bars Reviewed: 1,038 from 60 company locations.

-Average Rating: 3.19 (on a 1–5 scale), showing generally satisfactory quality in the artisan chocolate market.
+A total of 1,038 chocolate bars from 60 company locations were reviewed, with an average rating of 3.19 (on a 1–5 scale), reflecting a generally satisfactory market quality.

-2. Rating Distribution
+Rating Distribution

-Satisfactory: 69.42% (773 bars) dominate the dataset.

-Disappointing: 24.07% (288 bars), indicating quality inconsistency in nearly a quarter of products.

-Premium & Elite: Only 8.5% combined, signaling limited presence of exceptionally high-rated chocolate bars.
+Satisfactory chocolates dominate the market, accounting for 69.42% of all ratings.

+Disappointing products make up 24.07%, indicating inconsistency in product quality across some brands.

+Only 8.5% of chocolates fall into premium or elite categories, showing limited penetration of top-tier quality products.

-3. Geographic Insights
+Geographic Insights

-Top-rated regions:

-Italy, Canada, and France lead with average ratings of 3.3.
+Companies from Italy, Canada, and France lead with the highest average ratings (3.3).

-The U.S. follows with 3.2, and the U.K. trails slightly at 3.1.

-This suggests European and North American makers dominate the premium quality spectrum.
+The United States (3.2) and the United Kingdom (3.1) follow, confirming the dominance of North American and European regions in premium chocolate production.

-4. Rating Trends Over Time (2006–2017)
+Trends Over Time

-Ratings have shown overall improvement:

-Lowest average: 2.99 (2008).

-Highest average: 3.41 (2017).

-This indicates a steady enhancement in chocolate quality or better alignment with consumer preferences over time.
+Average ratings show a steady upward trend from 2.99 in 2008 to 3.41 in 2017, indicating an improvement in chocolate quality or better alignment with consumer preferences over time.

-5. Market Quality Insights
+Market Quality Insights

-The high proportion of satisfactory but not premium ratings suggests a market with consistent but not exceptional quality.

-Opportunities exist for brands to innovate and elevate products into the premium and elite categories.
+While the market demonstrates a strong baseline of satisfactory quality, there is significant room for growth in the premium and elite segments.
+Brands that innovate in flavor, sourcing, and production quality could capitalize on this gap.